sylvain-viole/testify_demoqa/README.md

     And Proceeds to checkout
     And Confirms order with valid info
     Then He should be able to order product
-    And Receives a confirmation email
+    And Should receive a confirmation email
 ```

 ---